OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 .. image:: /images/import_running_vms.png
     :align: center

+The following operations *cannot* be performed on an imported VM:

+- Delete --recreate
+- Undeploy (and Undeploy --hard)
+- Migrate (and Migrate --live)
+- Stop

 vCenter VM Templates can be imported and reacquired using a similar procedure from the ``Import`` button in ``Virtual Resources --> Templates``.
 Moreover, Networks and Distributed vSwitches can also be imported / reacquired from using a similar ``Import`` button in ``Infrastructure --> Virtual Networks``.

 .. note:: The vCenter VM Templates, Networks, Distributed vSwitches and running Virtual Machines can be imported regardless of their position inside VM Folders, since vOneCloud will search recursively for them.